 In Horry County, the Supreme Court recognized the broad legislative power of the General Assembly in dealing with education under art.
 XI of the Constitution, but the court made clear that education is not exempt from special legislation restrictions of the Constitution.
 The court struck down legislation for the Horry County Higher Education Commission under art.
-III § 34 because it found that a general law could be fashioned to provide ad valorem property tax funding for all colleges and universities and that the record was "...devoid of any peculiar local conditions which require special treatment for coastal Carolina" as to those taxes; however, Moseley v.
+III § 34 because it found that a general law could be fashioned to provide ad valorem property tax funding for all colleges and universities and that the record was "... devoid of any peculiar local conditions which require special treatment for coastal Carolina" as to those taxes; however, Moscley v.
 Welch, 209 S.C.
 19, 39 S.E.2d 133, 138 (1946), recognized considerations that may allow R230 to avoid unconstitutionality under art.
 III § 34.
-The court stated that "[i]t is exceedingly doubtful whether a general law, uniform in operation throughout the state, regulating...the extent of control which should be vested in the county boards of education, could be made applicable."
-Moreover, Moseley quoted the special referee in that case who held that the numerous special legislation provisions for the fiscal affairs of the schools and the counties of this State was "...at least indicative of a consistent legislative opinion that conditions in the various counties are such as to preclude uniformity of treatment in relation to the administration of school affairs."
-According to the Court, that conclusion of the Id.
-General Assembly was "entitled to much respect and in doubtful cases should be followed."
+The court stated that "[i]t is exceedingly doubtful whether a general law, uniform in operation throughout the state, regulating ... the extent of control which should be vested in the county boards of education, could be made applicable."
+Moreover, Moseley quoted the special referee in that case who held that the numerous special legislative opinion that conditions in the various counties are such as to preclude uniformity of treatment in relation to the administration of school affairs."
+Id.
+According to the Court, that conclusion of the General Assembly was "entitled to much respect and in doubtful cases should be followed."
 Id.

-Although R230 deals with technical colleges rather than school districts and administration rather than school funding, the above language from Moseley appears to be applicable here in that the General Assembly has provided separately for the area commissions for the various technical colleges which cover different geographic areas.
-See e.g. S.C.
-Code Ann. § 59-53-210, et seq.
+\2 Although R230 deals with technical colleges rather than school districts and administration rather than school funding, the above language from Moseley appears to be applicable here in that the General Assembly has provided separately for the area commissions for the various technical colleges which cover different geographic areas.
+See e.g. S.C.Code Ann. § 59-53-210, et seq.
 (1990) (Anderson-Oconee, Pickens); § 59-53-410, et seq.
 (Berkeley, Charleston, Dorchester); § 59-53-610, et seq.
 (Denmark); and Act No. 743, 1962 S.C.
-Acts 1734, as amended by Act 1141, 1968 S.C.
-Acts 2646 (Greenville).
+Acts 1734, as amended by Act 1141, 1968 S.C.Acts 2646 (Greenville).
 These separate provisions may be legislative recognition that special provisions are needed for the administration of each commission.
 See § 59-53-52.